 I have to admit we ate pretty well in Vienna as the food was amazing.
 I’d go back to Vienna just for the food alone.
 As breakfast is the most important meal of the day and because we had busy days ahead of us, we took full advantage of the amazing breakfasts at the hotels.
 Breakfast was included in both of our hotel reservations, which was good because it meant we didn’t have to rush to get ready in order to leave the hotel and hunt for somewhere to eat.

-For lunch and dinner, we didn’t have to look too hard as there was so many lovely Viennese cafes, restaurants as well as street food on every street.
+For lunch and dinner, we didn’t have to look too hard as there were so many lovely Viennese cafes, restaurants as well as street food on every street.
 Some restaurants had a step up and we couldn’t see any visible ramp, although there might have been.
 Although we always managed to find somewhere we wanted to eat and since the weather was so good we enjoyed sitting outside whenever we could.
 We enjoyed eating at the following restaurants and cafes:

 We enjoyed a nice lunch at this Italian near State Opera